open/close all folders

 - Goblins: A whole goblin raiding party is wiped out killing many, many characters.
 Since then the survivors have gone on to slaughter anything that looks at them the wrong way.

 - The Order of the Stick: Half the Linear Guild was lost the first time they met the OotS gang.
 Since then, the three survivors have consistently made it away while their newer members tend to get Put on a Bus or killed.
-(Though other characters have not been so lucky, notably poor Miko.)
+(Though other characters have not been so lucky, notably poor Miko.
+And even Nale and Zzdri, one of the three aforementioned survivors plus another original member who came back, have bought it lately.)

 - While the Player Character of Dragon Age: Origins can't get killed other than by a standard Game Over during the first two major missions (Origin and Ostagar), his/her Player Party members can and will, so don't grow too attached to them.
 A case in point: PC's mother in the Human Noble Origin, Daveth, Ser Jory, and whichever companions you get in the Tower of Ishal depending on your class in Ostagar, Mhairi in the first mission of Awakening.
 While your companions may die later in the game, it is always a properly foreshadowed event.